mesako/SABERWest2023/docs/350-intro-to-dataframes.md

 ### Indexing and subsetting dataframes

 You can index into a dataframe and pull out one or more cells within the dataframe.
-Note that we are providing two coordinates to explain which row (the first number before the comma) and which column (the second number after the comma) to find the exact element (or cell in the table).
+Note that we are providing two coordinates to explain which row (the first number before the comma) and which column (the second number after the comma) to find the exact element (or cell in the table) (worksheet task 2.5.1B).

 ```r